 The Land Use Review Team moved to its permanent office space on the 19th floor in early December.
 As of December 4, applicants need to drop off Design Review meeting packets at the 19th floor reception area instead of the 31st floor of Seattle Municipal Tower.

-We updated several Tips, released a draft Director’s Rule, and published three final Director’s Rules.
+We updated five Tips, published two draft Director’s Rules, and released two final Director’s Rules.

 SDCI will launch new permitting software in early 2018.
 All permitting, licensing, inspections, and complaints functions will be available in the new system.
 Our new system will affect applicants, interested members of the public, city employees who interacts with our system, and anybody who uses SDCI data.

 The Land Use Review Team will be moving to its permanent office space on the 19th floor in early December.
 Beginning December 4, applicants need to drop off Design Review meeting packets at the 19th floor reception area instead of the 31st floor of Seattle Municipal Tower.

 SDCI is now permitting voluntary seismic upgrades designed by an engineer as a Subject-to-Field-Inspection (STFI) permit.
 This quicker permitting option is only available for single-family homes.